Motivation for this page

 A word of caution about Internet-sources of climatologies.
 Many products are not based on actual observations from specific stations, but are output from data assimilating global models.
 These models have various spatial resolutions; one widely available one has a 30 km grid.
 This will not capture local topographic features.
 For example, Mindo, Ecuador, west of Quito on the western slopes of the Andes, is a popular tourist location for international birdwatchers.
 A Google image search for “Mindo climate” reveals two histograms of monthly mean precipitation (“precipitation” is equivalent to “rainfall” for tropical regions where snow and hail are insignificant) shown below.

-Fig. 2 Two histograms taken from a Google images search for the climate of Mindo, Ecuador.
+Fig. 2 Two histograms taken from a Google image search for the climate of Mindo, Ecuador.
 Very different results.

 Comparison of the two figures shows major differences.
 The first figure is more realistic (from comparison with observed climatological data) as it shows the annual precip of 2525mm – consistent with the moist tropical forest of Mindo’s vicinity.
 The histogram on the right, shows about 660mm annual precipitation (eye estimate).
 The histogram also strongly underestimates the seasonality of rainfall.

 It would be logical to simply access the actual climatological data for Mindo – but these observations are not available online.
 This is the case with a many countries around the world, for various economic reasons.
-Although WORLDCLIM analyses use such observations in the production of the analyses, the observations themselves cannot be redistributed as many countries perceive them to have economic value.
+Although WORLDCLIM (Hijmans et. al. 2005) analyses use such observations in the production of the analyses, the observations themselves cannot be redistributed as many countries perceive them to have economic value.

 Surface wind and SST annual cycle